 Innovation and Perseverance

 Brian Chesky, the founder of Airbnb, is a pioneer of the sharing economy.
 Put simply; the idea can best be represented as a question: Why buy something if somebody else already has it?

 Chesky’s company is one of the many app/internet-based sharing companies around right now.
 It is also one of the biggest and most successful.
 The way AirBnB works is that people temporarily offer up their homes and other living arrangements in exchange for money, a small piece of which is withheld by AirBnB for facilitating the transaction.
 Chesky says that anyone should be able to explore the world and that expensive accommodations should not be stopping them.

-AirBnB was not an endeavor that saw immediate success, but Brian Chesky was not going to give up without a fight.
+Airbnb was not an endeavor that saw immediate success, but Brian Chesky would not give up without a fight.
 Starting in 2008, the company struggled for years until it finally caught on, and even now, it still has room to grow.
 Chesky never gave up, and he probably won’t stop until all of the kinks are worked out.